Learn how to renew your business permit or mayor's permit here.

 Access to Business Financing

 At the early stage of your business, you might not feel the need to apply for any type of financing – you might even try to avoid debts as much as possible.
 However, as the business grows bigger and more projects come in, you will find yourself looking for additional sources of funding.
-Whether you apply from a formal institution like banks or online lending companies who offer non-collateral financing like First Circle, the first thing they would ask for are your business permits.
+Whether you apply from a formal institution like banks or online lending companies like First Circle, the first thing they would ask for are your business permits.
 It does not only prove your legitimacy as a business, but also gives the creditor the confidence that they are only lending to good businesses.

 The steps in registering for a mayor’s permit may vary depending on the city or municipality ordinance and regulations.
 If it is your first time to register, you must remember that a Business Permit is renewed every year, usually at the beginning of the calendar.
 Failure to renew the business permit on the prescribed period may incur penalties on your business.